Skip to main content

 Dynamic tag syntax

-As well as adding dynamic content using the toolbar icons, you write “tags” directly in the email body.
+As well as using the dynamic content menu, you can write dynamic content “tags” directly in the email body.
 This is especially useful when uploading custom emails.
+These tags are the only way to add dynamic content in custom MJML emails.

 Contact properties